- NAME: W.E.B. Du Bois

 Answer questions and see how you rank against other players.Play Now

 Scholar and activist W.E.B.
 Du Bois was born on February 23, 1868, in Great Barrington, Massachusetts.
-He studied at Harvard University and, in 1895, became the first African American to earn a doctorate from Harvard.
-He wrote extensively and was the best known spokesperson for African American rights during the first half of the 20th century.
-Du Bois co-founded the National Association for the Advancement of Colored People in 1909.
-He died in Ghana in 1963.
+In 1895, he became the first African American to earn a Ph.D. from Harvard University.
+Du Bois wrote extensively and was the best known spokesperson for African-American rights during the first half of the 20th century.
+He co-founded the National Association for the Advancement of Colored People in 1909.
+Du Bois died in Ghana in 1963.

 "There is but one coward on earth, and that is the coward that dare not know."